 Mission Codename Le WIN YEAH!

 Do you like paying $100 for a nice Cabernet?
-What about $32?
+What about $50?
 No…make that $19!
 MUCH better amirite?
-Throw in 91 points, AND a fantastic 41% discount.
+Throw in 91 points, a Gold Medal, AND a fantastic discount.
 That’s the ticket!!
-BUT there’s never enough Cab at this price… so whatever you do, don’t let this one get away!!
+BUT there’s never enough Cab at this price… so whatever you do, don’t let this one get away again!!

 If you want all that big, lush Napa fruit without the price tag, you best be looking at Paso Robles.
 You’ll find some remarkable values here, like this juicy, extracted, friendly little fruit bomb.
 You know you’re in for a treat as soon as you pop the cork – the aromatics, redolent of sweet black cherry and clove, hint at what’s coming.
 It simply POPS with rich, dark, bodyrockin’ fruit.
-Chocolate dipped cherries and black raspberry combine with a fresh herbal, caramel, and vanilla backbone.
-Not heavy or thick, and it reigns in the alcohol too at just 13.9%.
-Just a super friendly uber honest Cabernet you can sink into any night of the week.
+There’s cherry jolly ranchers and black raspberry combining with a fresh herbal, caramel, and vanilla backbone.
+BIg on fruit, but not heavy or thick, and it reigns in the alcohol too at just 13.9%.
+Just a super friendly, uber honest Cabernet you can sink into any night of the week.

 The Filippini family switched from hay and cattle to wine grapes in the early 1980s and have been part of the growing wine movement in the region since then.
 A first-generation Italian immigrant, Walter Filippini still has a strong tie to the culinary traditions of the Old World, as he grew up in the gorgeous Lake Como area, working at family vineyards and gastronomic institutions.
 It should not come as a surprise then that besides grapes, the Filippini Ranch also grows olives and pistachios.